Demystifying the DSA assessment process

 - What will happen next

-Due to the high level of questions during our webinar with Lesley, the Chair of The National Network of Assessment Centres (NNAC) we were unable to answer them.
-Here is a written response to those we were unable to answer on the day.
+Due to the high level of questions during our webinar with Lesley, the Chair of The National Network of Assessment Centres (NNAC) we were unable to answer them all on the day.
+Here is a written response to those we were unable to answer during the webinar.

 RNIB Connect Radio’s Allan Russell spoke to TPT’s Tara Chattaway about this topic.
 Listen below: